Rajshahi Collegiate School: History

 In 1873 the Zilla School was given the status of an Intermediate College, and F.A. courses were introduced into its curriculum.
 With further development this college was accorded "first-grade rank" in 1878, which meant that it could teach B.A. courses and be affiliated to the University of Calcutta.
-Later the college part got separated and named as Rajshahi College.
+Later the college part got separated and was named as Rajshahi College.

-After completing MA in philosophy from Presidency College, Kolkata in 1895, Khan Bahadur Ahsanullah went on to serve as the first Muslim headmaster of Rajshahi Collegiate School.
-He was active from 1904 to 1907.
+After completing MA in philosophy from Presidency College, Kolkata in 1895, Khan Bahadur Ahsanullah went on to serve as the first Muslim headmaster of Rajshahi Collegiate School, from 1904 to 1907.